 Editor Nicole Rivard started working at Friends of Animals in 2013.
 She brings 18 years of journalism experience to FoA’s Action Line and to the front lines— protesting and documenting atrocities against animals exploited by the carriage horse, fur and hunting industries, as well as the Bureau of Land Management’s mismanagement of America’s wild horses.
 Nicole also helps direct FoA’s legislative outreach.
 She enjoys photography, wildlife watching and wild places.
 But her happiest place is with horses at the barn, her home away from home.
 Nicole lives in Connecticut with her rescued goldfish, Deniro and hopes to adopt a horse someday.
 She can be reached at nrivard(at)friendsofanimals.org.

 Creative Director Jane Seymour has been an animal rights activist for her entire life.
 After receiving her BFA in photography from Parsons School of Design, Jane went on to work in the publishing industry as a photography editor and director for 10 years.
 She oversees the design of Action Line, and all visual campaigns.
-She lives in Brooklyn, New York with her husband and their rescue dog Bullet.
+Jane works out of FoA’s New York City office in Brooklyn, where she resides with her husband and their rescue dog Bullet.
 She can be reached at jane(at)friendsofanimals.org.

 Social Media Editor Meg McIntire joined Friends of Animals in 2013.
 Meg is the creative force behind FoA’s and Primarily Primates’ social media and websites.
 She is also a contributing writer for Action Line.
 Meg is a news junkie and loves writing about politics, tech trends, rescue stories and pet parenthood.
 She lives with her rescued cat, Bruce, and three goldfish.
 Meg can be reached at mmcintire(at)friendsofanimals.org.